Latest Gear Live Videos

 Advertisement

-Blueberry Pecan Whole Grain Muffins
+Recipe: Blueberry Pecan Whole Grain Muffins

-I made these last night to go with our dinner and, wow, they were awesome!
+I made these muffins last night to go with our dinner and, wow, they were awesome!
 The kids loved them—in fact, I think they would have preferred to just have muffins for dinner!
 I got this recipe from All Recipes and altered it quite a bit.
 I was very happy with how they turned out, very moist and full of flavor.
 If you want a little sweeter muffin, add more honey, or just drizzle a little honey on your warm muffin.
 These were great, we will be trying them again soon.

 Click to continue reading Recipe: Blueberry Pecan Whole Grain Muffins

-Blackberry Dressing
+Blackberry Salad Dressing Recipe

-My friend Crystal is a creative cook, and she came up with this recipe when we were over for dinner the other day.
+My friend Crystal is a creative cook, and she came up with this salad dressing recipe when we were over for dinner the other day.
 It was amazing!
 I was so glad when she shared the recipe with me.
-We enjoyed this dressed over a lush bed of greens tossed with candied pecans and dried cranberries, the was to die for!
+We enjoyed this dressed over a lush bed of greens tossed with candied pecans and dried cranberries, the salad was to die for!
 I plan to share a pasta recipe from Crystal later this week.

 BLACKBERRY DRESSING